SeungyounShin/object_detection_for_retail/README.md

 # object detection for retail
-autonomous solution for unmanned shops
+an autonomous solution for unmanned shops based on computer vision

 ## object detection model
 we use centernet( [paper](https://arxiv.org/pdf/1904.08189.pdf)  ) for detecting objects